mukut03/diverge/README.md

 ## Features
 - **Emotional Regulation**: Identifies complex emotions, causes, and triggers expressed in the entry, providing opportunities for effective cognitive reappraisal.
+- **Personalized Prompts**: Generates journaling prompts for users, based on their three most recent entries.
+- **Export Entries and Reports**: All entries and their reports are persisted locally.
+User can export all entries + reports to date into a CSV.
 - **Streamlined Input and Output**: Avoids excessive outputs and complexity, ensuring users receive actionable insights without additional cognitive burden.
 - **AI-Powered Analysis**: Powered by a Llama 3.2 7b, running locally on Ollama, to ensure privacy and responsiveness.
 - **Minimalist Frontend**: Built with Streamlit, providing a clean and intuitive interface.

 ## How It Works
 1. **Input**: Users write candid journal entries about their thoughts, feelings, or experiences.
-2. **Processing**: The Llama 3.2 model processes the input, identifies key themes, and generates a concise summary and reflection.
+2. **Processing**: The Llama 3.2 model processes the input, identifies emotions, contexts and triggers, along with opportunities for effective cognitive reappraisal.
 3. **Output**: The user receives feedback that emphasizes emotional clarity and self-compassion, helping them better understand their mental states.

 ## Why Diverge?